IBM-Cloud/openwhisk-slackapp/README.md

    ![](xdocs/app-enableevents.png)

-1. Set the Request URL to the URL of the slack-event web action.
-The URL will look like `https://openwhisk.ng.bluemix.net/api/v1/web/your-org_your-space/slackapp/slackapp-event`
+1. Set the Request URL to the URL of the `slack-event` web action.
+The URL should look like `https://openwhisk.ng.bluemix.net/api/v1/web/your-org_your-space/slackapp/slackapp-event`

    ![](xdocs/app-challengeaccepted.png)